sandyjmacdonald/dots_for_microarrays/README.md

 ## Installation

-Dots has a number of dependencies including NumPy and SciPy and the least painless way of getting these is to use the
+Dots has a number of dependencies including NumPy and SciPy and the least painful way of getting these is to use the
 [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/) which includes NumPy and SciPy and a couple of the other required dependencies like Pandas, Scikit-learn